Slave Girls from Beyond Infinity: Release

+Reception

+Steven Puchalski noted the film as "passable (and immediately forgettable) mind rot."
+Bryan Senn wrote: "Dixon's direction is right in line with the shoddy effects and plagiarized script."
+Cayton and Beal's performances were described as exhibiting "passive plasticity", while Scribner's portrayal was deemed unconvincing, although it was noted to be significantly superior to that of the lead actresses.
+Home Cinema Choice concluded: "It doesn't manage to live up to its title, but there's still some fun to be had with this vintage slice of '80s exploitation cinema."
+Starburst said that performance-wise the film was "mixed" but the production values were impressive despite the limited budget.

 Controversy

 The movie is a mix of action, drama, and comedy, and features partial female nudity, restraint, simulated sex, and mild violence.
-The film is intended to be a B-movie mainstream film, despite its low production budget.
+The film is intended to be a mainstream B-movie, despite its low production budget.
 However, the scene depicting Daria and Rik engaged in passionate lovemaking, with some female nudity (although no genitalia is shown) as part of the character development process prior to Rik's disappearance is intentionally done for comedic value in the same style as some soft porn scenes in other movies.

-Slave Girls from Beyond Infinity was specifically criticized on the floor of the U.S. Senate by Jesse Helms (R-North Carolina) in 1992.
+Slave Girls from Beyond Infinity was specifically criticized on the floor of the United States Senate by Jesse Helms (R-North Carolina) in 1992.
 Senator Helms cited a case in which some of his constituents had accidentally stumbled onto the movie while flipping through cable channels as justification for amendments to the Cable Act of 1992.
 Helms wanted to force cable operators to block "indecent" programming unless customers specifically asked for it in writing.
-The amendment was struck down by a U.S, Federal Court in 1993 and the decision was upheld by the U.S. Supreme Court in 1996.
+The amendment was struck down by a US Federal Court in 1993 and the decision was upheld by the United States Supreme Court in 1996.